ashutosh1506/devTinder/frontend/README.md

 - Feed Component - See all the other users
 - Connections Page - See all my connections
 - Requests Page - See all my connection Requests
+- Feature - Accept/Reject connection request
+- Feature - Send/Ignore the user card from the feed

 ## Components